Terrapins in the Classroom

 The National Aquarium's Terrapins in the Classroom program brings Maryland students face to face with the Maryland state reptile, the diamondback terrapin.

-During the terrapin's stay—from late September until late April or early May—students collect growth data, observe behaviors, learn animal care techniques and research the natural history of the species.
+During the terrapin's stay—from October until late April or early May—students collect growth data, observe behaviors, learn animal care techniques and research the natural history of the species.
 In Spring, the Aquarium offers the opportunity for some students to take a field trip to Poplar Island to release the terrapins back into their natural habitat.
+Teachers may have their classes participate over consecutive years; participation is free, although some material costs may apply for maintaining equipment.

-The combination of scientific application, hands-on involvement, and emotional attachment to the terrapins creates an unprecedented opportunity to inspire a meaningful connection with the Chesapeake Bay and its inhabitants.
-When students wave goodbye to the terrapins, they better understand the direct connection between the health of the Chesapeake Bay and “their” terrapin.
+The combination of scientific application, hands-on involvement, and emotional attachment to the terrapins creates an unprecedented opportunity to inspire a meaningful connection between students and the Chesapeake Bay.
+When students wave goodbye to the terrapins, they better understand the direct connection between the health of the Chesapeake Bay and "their" terrapin.
 Our goal is to allow these little hatchlings to spark a lifelong sense of environmental stewardship and respect for the natural world.

-The program uses ongoing research conducted by Dr. Willem Roosenburg, associate professor of biology at Ohio University, a national authority on terrapins and a leading voice in the conservation of the species.
-Data from our program supports Dr. Roosenburg's work and helps to establish population-level impacts of head-start programs like Terrapins in the Classroom.
+The TERP head-start program uses ongoing research conducted by Dr. Willem Roosenburg, associate professor of biology at Ohio University, a national authority on terrapins and a leading voice in the conservation of the species.
+Data from our program supports Dr. Roosenburg's work and helps to establish population-level impacts of our and other regional terrapin head-start programs.

 Program Requirements